-COMM 401 ADVANCED COMMUNICATION THEORY AND SENIOR THESIS (3) Prerequisite: COMM 301, 303, 372.
+COMM 401 ADVANCED COMMUNICATION THEORY AND SENIOR THESIS (3) Prerequisites: Minimum of 82 credit hours of coursework , COMM 303, and 301 or 372.
 This course examines the process of theory creation and recent developments in communication theory and research.
 Emphasis is placed on important theories in the areas of rhetoric, media, and speech communication.
 Students will design, implement, and present in correct written form an original research study that serves as their senior thesis.